-- There is a suitably located premises information box for the fire and rescue service - Arrangements are in place to keep the premises information box up to date - ✓ Due to the limited size of the block a premises information box is not required.
+- ✓ There is a suitably located premises information box for the fire and rescue service - ✓ Arrangements are in place to keep the premises information box up to date - ✓ Due to the limited size of the block a premises information box is not required.

-There is a premises information box mounted to the exterior of the building to the right of the front entrance.
+There is a premises information box mounted to the interior of the building witihn the foyer.